cdevents/spec/custom/README.md

 Consumers with the latest SDK will be able to parse the old custom event as well as the new CDEvent.
 This means that there is no pressure for producers to adopt the new version, even after all consumers have been updated.

 Consumers with the old SDK however, won't be able to parse the new CDEvents.
-This means that producers that adopt the new SDK may have to consider producing both the old and the new events, until all consumers have update to the latest SDK.
+This means that producers that adopt the new SDK may have to consider producing both the old and the new events, until all consumers have updated to the latest SDK.
 In this case, it is responsibility of the system architect to ensure that old events are only sent to legacy consumers, to avoid the case of consumers receiving duplicate events.

 ## CDEvents and Links

 The CDEvents community is working on the introduction of [links](https://github.com/cdevents/spec/pull/139) to the specification.
 Links will let CDEvents producer connect one event to others with specific semantics, and will help consumers trace through events to understand complete workflows.

 Custom CDEvents can be linked like any other CDEvent, so links may exist between custom CDEvents as well as between a custom CDEvent and a normal CDEvent.
+> Note: some custom events may be intended for a limited audience; when linking a standard CDEvent to a custom CDEvent, it should be considered that that consumers of the standard CDEvent may not have access to the linked custom event.

 ## Example of Custom Event